Secluded Villa Aurora, private pool not overlooked

 |Further details outdoors|

 Outside: Ramp with handrail access to house.
 Pool has 2 deep Roman steps and hand rail.
-Aurora effect lighting in pool.
 Garden and terraces with lighting for evenings.
 Built in BBQ.
 Kleftiko oven.
 Shower.
 Herb garden at rear.
+Decking path to poolside, suitable for limited mobility.
+Playhouse for children

 Paphos, once the capital of Cyprus, is on the south western edge of the island, and well placed for excursions to all the main sights.
 Dubbed the 'Western Cyprus Riviera', it's quieter than the southern resorts of Larnaca and Limassol, but still offers plenty for sun-seekers, families, cultural types and outdoor enthusiasts alike.